 Garbage thing to do, that.

 But I remember thinking, “Who in the right mind would fall for that?
-It was an obvious petty lie made by an immature 10-year-old.
+It was such an obvious petty lie made by an immature 10-year-old.
 Elsa took it at face value for no discernible reason.”

 I didn’t know what was worse, Jojo’s personality at that moment or the writing.
 Then towards the end, it finally made sense.